ANRGUSC/Renee/README.md

 5. Replace the directory named `pynodestatviz` in `usr/lib/python2.7/dist-packages` with the directory named `pynodestatviz` in `cs401project`
 6. Open `LogCompiler.py` and change file path to the file path of `scenario.eel`
 7. Open `demo-start` and change file path to the file path of `emane-tutorial`
-8. Open `RouteSwarmScript.sh` and change file path to the file path of `emane-tutorial/0`
+8. Open `ReneeScript.sh` and change file path to the file path of `emane-tutorial/0`

 To run the simulator:
 1. Navigate to directory of `emane-tutorial/0`
 2. Enter command: `kill $(lsof -t -i:6666)`
 3. Enter command: `sudo ./demo-stop`
-4. Enter command: `./RouteSwarmScript.sh`
+4. Enter command: `./ReneeScript.sh`
 5. Wait about 30 seconds to observe activity in the GUI